 This course is geared toward students who seek high-level training in musical theater performance.
-The class builds skills needed to prepare a musical theater song for a performance or an audition through in-class performance workshops as well as one-on-one vocal training sessions, culminating in a masterclass with an established Broadway artist.
+It builds the skills needed to prepare a musical theater song for a performance or an audition through in-class performance workshops, one-on-one vocal training sessions, and performing in front of various invited guests throughout the semester.
 An audition is required for enrollment.